boxyhq/hacktoberfest-23/README.md

 - Explore our documentation on GitHub [here](https://github.com/boxyhq/website/tree/main/docs)

 Let's make this Hacktoberfest with BoxyHQ an incredible journey, whether you're a seasoned developer or a grammar guru! 📚

+## 🌟 Community

+- Stay tuned for announcements about updates in our #hacktoberfest-23 **Community of Developers** [Discord](https://discord.boxyhq.com) channel.
+- We're here to assist with any questions you may have, and we warmly invite you to become a part of our thriving community of developers.